This website is an ongoing research project.

 as more health-aware practices, ideas and innovations

-Our history: The first online resource SafePrintmaking.com was created in 2003/2004 as an academic research project to help disseminate new findings in the field of 'nontoxic' printmaking.
+Our history: The first online resource SafePrintmaking.com was created in 2003/2004 –– based on ongoing writings for books and magazines begun in 1994 –– as an academic research project to help disseminate new findings in the field of 'nontoxic' printmaking.

-There were already many books outlining the subject and its development, but it was quite clear that an online publication would reach a larger audience, facilitate searching, and be better suited to dealing with new research, innovation, and new information that would need to be changed, added to, and updated each year.
+There were already many print publications outlining the subject and its development, but it was clear that an online resource would reach a larger audience, facilitate searching, and be better suited to dealing with new research, innovation, and new information that would need to be changed, added to, and updated each year.

-In 2006 the site became a reality as an independent not-for-profit resource, and since that time it has grown enormously through contributions from artists, scientists, educators and many others, all of whom gave their information and articles freely to forward the debate on 'nontoxic', innovative, and more health-conscious practice.
+In 2006 the site became an independent not-for-profit resource, and since that time has grown enormously through contributions from dozens of artists, scientists, educators and many others, all of whom gave their information and articles freely to forward the debate on 'nontoxic', innovative, and more health-conscious practice.

 We are very grateful for the hard work all our contributors have done over the years in supporting this project.